Kodular/OldDocs/components/user-interface/ratingbar.md

 # Rating Bar

-A RatingBar shows a rating in stars.
+A Rating Bar shows a rating in stars.